Employment Benefits at Haggerston School

 Lifestyle & Wellbeing:

-- Health and Wellbeing weeks –3 meeting-free weeks with wellbeing events for staff
+- Health and Wellbeing weeks – three meeting-free weeks over the course of the year, which include wellbeing events for staff such as yoga, massages and mindfulness classes.

-- Healthy Eating Options – subsidised meals available from the canteen.
-We are also in the process of developing a staff coffee shop.
+- Healthy Eating Options – subsidised meals available from the canteen and a designated staff coffee shop selling healthy sandwiches, hot and cold drinks, cakes and pastries.

 - Parking – Onsite car parking facilities and bike sheds